fudgebucket27/FudgeyFaucetApiMessageProcessor/README.md

     "LoopringPrivateKey": "", //Your loopring private key.
 DO NOT SHARE THIS AT ALL.
     "LoopringAddress": "", //Your loopring address
     "LoopringAccountId": 191813, //Your loopring account id
-    "ValidUntil": 1700000000, //How long this mint should be valid for.
+    "ValidUntil": 1700000000, //How long this transfer should be valid for.
 Shouldn't have to change this value "MaxFeeTokenId": 1, //The token id for the fee.
 0 for ETH, 1 for LRC "Exchange": "0x0BABA1Ad5bE3a5C0a66E7ac838a129Bf948f1eA4", //Loopring Exchange address,
     "MMorGMEPrivateKey": "", //Private key from metamask or gamestop wallet.
 DO NOT SHARE THIS AT ALL.